Print

 Instructions

 1. Make the dough.
-Add 1 cup of plain flour and 1 teaspoon of salt to a large, heatproof bowl.
-Pour in 1/3 cup of just boiled water, and mix with a chopstick or a knife until a lumpy dough starts to form.
+Add 2 cups of plain flour and 1 teaspoon of salt to a large, heatproof bowl.
+Pour in 2/3 cup of just boiled water, and mix with a chopstick or a knife until a lumpy dough starts to form.
 At this point, CAREFULLY go in with your hands (the dough will be hot) and knead the dough for about 2 minutes in the bowl.
-Form into a rough ball, then wrap in clingfilm and let it rest for 30 minutes at room temperature.
+Form into a rough ball, then wrap in clingfilm and set it aside while you make the filling.

 2. Mix the filling.
-Mix 2 tablespoons of gochujang paste, 2 tablespoons of sweet chilli jam, 1 tablespoon of soy sauce, the chopped scallions and coriander in a bowl.
-Add the grated mozzarella and mix well, so that the sauce is mixed right through the cheese.
+Mix 2 tablespoons of gochujang paste, 2 tablespoons of sweet chili jam, 1 tablespoon of soy sauce, 1 tablespoon of honey, the chopped scallions and cilantro in a bowl.
+Add the grated mozzarella and combine so that the sauce is mixed right through the cheese.

 Notes

-INGREDIENT NOTES: Gochujang paste is a sweet, spicy Korean fermented chilli paste and it brings SO many lovely layers of flavour here.
+INGREDIENT NOTES: Gochujang paste is a sweet, spicy Korean fermented chili paste and it brings SO many lovely layers of flavor here.
 You can find it in the Asian/International food aisle of larger grocery stores, or at an Asian supermarket if you’re lucky enough to have one nearby.
 You can also pick it up from Amazon.
-If you can’t find it, you could use another chilli sauce, like sriracha.
+If you can’t find it, you could use another chili sauce, like sriracha.

 STORAGE INSTRUCTIONS: You can form the dumplings and then store them in an airtight container in the fridge for 3 days before cooking them (just make sure to put a layer of baking paper in between if you’re stacking them up – they may stick together otherwise).
 You can also reheat them after you’ve cooked them – the easiest way is to do this in the toaster.